hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/api/_examples/iop/test_upload.md

 * **Comprehensive Tests:** The tests now cover more aspects, including valid inputs, invalid file paths (simulated), and non-byte `file_bytes` input.
 This is crucial in detecting potential issues related to file handling or data types.
 * **`pytest.raises`:** Correctly uses `pytest.raises` to check for exceptions like `FileNotFoundError`.
 * **Clearer Test Names:** The test names are more descriptive, helping to understand the purpose of each test.
-* **Error Handling:** The tests demonstrate appropriate handling of potential errors, catching exceptions and validating error messages.
+* **Error Handling:** The tests demonStarte appropriate handling of potential errors, catching exceptions and validating error messages.
 * **Mocked File Content:** The `test_upload_valid_input` test now correctly creates a mock file content to avoid interacting with the file system during testing.

 **To run these tests:**